Public Speaking for Executives: How to Speak with Gravitas, Executive Presence, and Confidence Under Pressure

 2. Hold Composure

-“When you learn to hold Composure, then Composure Holds you” – Gurleen signature
+“When you learn to hold Composure, then Composure Holds you” - Gurleen Kaur

 Composure is a choice you keep making while you speak.